Personal Independence Payment

 Within each of the above activity headings are a series of ‘descriptors’ with scores ranging from 0 to 12 points.
 The descriptors describe related tasks of varying degrees of difficulty and the different types of help you need to complete each task.

-You score points when you are not able to complete a task described safely, to an acceptable standard, repeatedly and in a reasonable time period.
+You score points for the descriptor that best describes the level at which you can complete the task safely, to an acceptable standard, repeatedly and in a reasonable time period.
 The highest descriptor score from each activity heading is added together to work out your points for each component.

-We list the descriptors and scores for the daily living activities and the mobility activities in our supplementary guidance on the PIP assessment (PDF, 108KB).
+We list the descriptors and scores for the daily living activities and the mobility activities in our supplementary guidance on the PIP assessment (PDF, 103KB).

 How many points do I need?